-The following is a summary of the material U.S. federal income tax (and, with respect to non-U.S. holders, estate tax) consequences to you of the ownership and disposition of the Notes.
+The following is a summary of the material U.S. federal income tax (and, with respect to non-U.S. holders, estate tax) consequences to you of the ownership and disposition of the Notes and, only where so indicated, outstanding notes.
 It:

-- is based on the Internal Revenue Code of 1986, as amended (the "Code"), administrative pronouncements, judicial decisions and final, temporary and proposed U.S. Treasury Department regulations all of which are subject to change (possibly with retroactive effect) or to different interpretations; - does not address the tax consequences to you if you purchase the Notes after their original issuance. - assumes that you hold the Notes as capital assets within the meaning of Section 1221 of the Code (that is, for investment purposes); - does not discuss all of the tax consequences that may be relevant to you in light of your particular circumstances (such as the application of the alternative minimum tax) or that may be relevant to you because you are subject to special rules, such as rules applicable to financial institutions, tax-exempt entities, holders whose "functional currency" is not the U.S. dollar, insurance companies, dealers in securities or foreign currencies, persons holding the Notes as part of a hedge, straddle, "constructive sale," "conversion" or other integrated transaction, or former U.S. citizens or long-term residents subject to taxation as expatriates under Section 877 of the Code; - · does not discuss the effect of any state, local or foreign laws; - · does not discuss tax consequences to an owner of Notes held through a partnership or other pass-through entity; and - · assumes that: - the Notes are properly characterized as debt for U.S. federal income tax purposes; - the Notes are not convertible; - the Notes cannot be integrated with any other financial instrument; - a substantial amount of the Notes will be issued for money; and - the Notes are not high yield debt obligations, are not payable in our stock or the stock of a party related to us, and do not constitute corporate acquisition indebtedness.
+- is based on the Internal Revenue Code of 1986, as amended (the "Code"), administrative pronouncements, judicial decisions and final, temporary and proposed U.S. Treasury Department regulations all of which are subject to change (possibly with retroactive effect) or to different interpretations; - assumes that you hold the Notes as capital assets within the meaning of Section 1221 of the Code (that is, for investment purposes); - does not discuss all of the tax consequences that may be relevant to you in light of your particular circumstances (such as the application of the alternative minimum tax) or that may be relevant to you because you are subject to special rules, such as rules applicable to financial institutions, tax-exempt entities, holders whose "functional currency" is not the U.S. dollar, insurance companies, dealers in securities or foreign currencies, persons holding the Notes as part of a hedge, straddle, "constructive sale," "conversion" or other integrated transaction, or former U.S. citizens or long-term residents subject to taxation as expatriates under Section 877 of the Code; - · does not discuss the effect of any state, local or foreign laws; - does not discuss tax consequences to an owner of Notes held through a partnership or other pass-through entity; and - · assumes that: - the Notes are properly characterized as debt for U.S. federal income tax purposes; and - the Notes cannot be integrated with any other financial instrument;